 Let’s say you’ve climbed the right corporate ladder and become a multimillionaire now.
-If you’ve cancelled your meeting with a few heads of organizations to hang out over a drink with a best friend you haven’t seen in a year, you think you’d be happy?
+If you’ve canceled your meeting with a few heads of organizations to hang out over a drink with a best friend you haven’t seen in a year, do you think you’d be happy?

 When people start looking at things in a different way or set different priorities in life, friendships start to suffer.

 Sometimes, in friendship, it’s all about who’s doing what and who’s doing better.
 If you’re out shopping with a friend and you get a scratch card and find out that you’ve won a trip to Hawaii, of course, you’d be delighted.

 But don’t expect your friend to be very happy to see you off or welcome you back.
 You may even have to put up with a bit of slander and bad-mouthing because your friend would have told the whole world about how it was actually her card, which you pulled away!